10 Natural Ways To Prevent A Stroke From Happening To You

 If you’re like most Americans, you plan your future.
 When you take a job, you examine its benefit plan.
 When you buy a home, you consider its location and condition so that your investment is safe.
 Today, more and more Americans are protecting their most important asset—their brain.
 Are you?

 Stroke ranks as the fourth leading killer in the United States.
 A stroke can be devastating to individuals and their families, robbing them of their independence.
 It is the most common cause of adult disability.
 Each year approximately 795,000 Americans have a stroke, with about 160,000 dying from stroke-related causes.

-So far we have shared with you two previous articles.
-With today being World Stroke Day we are releasing our final article, about ways to prevent stroke.
-We will look at different things that you can do to prevent having your first stroke, or a recurring one.
+We will look at 10 different things that you can do to prevent having your first stroke, or a recurring one.

 Here are 10 ways to prevent stroke:

 1. Lower your blood pressure

 Experts say that 80% of strokes can be prevented.
 The single best way to prevent a stroke is to get your blood pressure in the healthy range.
 That means lower than 120/80.
 Healthy arteries are flexible, strong and elastic.
 Their inner lining is smooth so that blood flows freely, supplying vital organs and tissues with nutrients and oxygen.

 Hypertension gradually increases the pressure of blood flowing through your arteries.
 As a result, you might experience damage to your brain by way of a stroke.
 High blood pressure is a huge factor, doubling or even quadrupling your stroke risk if it is not controlled.
 “High blood pressure is the biggest contributor to the risk of stroke in both men and women,” Dr. Rost says.